ebi-gene-expression-group/container-galaxy-sc-tertiary/supplementary_materials/sup_note_how_to_run.md

 # Running Hinxton Singe Cell Galaxy Setup

-The most up-to-date version of this document is available [here]().
+The most up-to-date version of this document is available [here](https://github.com/ebi-gene-expression-group/container-galaxy-sc-tertiary/blob/develop/supplementary_materials/sup_note_how_to_run.md).

 Running the galaxy setup with our tools and workflows can be done in various ways, from easier to more complex (but more powerful):

 - Directly through https://humancellatlas.usegalaxy.eu/.
-This is a Galaxy instance that is ready and hosted by the Frieburg Galaxy group on a DEN.BI funded HPC system with access to x cores and y GB of RAM through m nodes as of the time of this writing.
+This is a Galaxy instance that is ready and hosted by the Frieburg Galaxy group on a DEN.BI funded HPC system with access to >7,000 cores and ~50 TB of RAM through ~200 nodes, as of the time of this writing.
 - On an existing Galaxy instance where you have administrative rights or where you can ask administrators to install tools that you need.
 Ask the administrator to follow [these instructions](https://github.com/ebi-gene-expression-group/container-galaxy-sc-tertiary/blob/develop/supplementary_materials/sup_note_direct_tools_install.md) (or the direct tools installation supplementary material) to install our tools and workflows there.
 - On your own machine through Kubernetes (k8s).
 This entails having k8s installed on your laptop/desktop machine.
 This will allow you to run most tools, but of course performance is degraded compared to deployment in an HPC or cloud solution due to having less hardware available (less CPUs, RAM, disk, etc).
 - Deploying on a cloud provider through k8s.
 This will vary from cloud provider to cloud provider, but the essential steps are: